 Day 6: Cienfuegos and Social Cuba

 Cienfuegos is one of Cuba's youngest cities, founded in 1819.
 It has a vibrant youthful population and diverse architecture of neo-classical buildings.
 This morning we will visit the Cienfuegos Botanical Gardens which dates back to 1899 to later return to the city and stroll around the city's highlights including Plaza Marti, the Cathedral, the Tomas Terry theatre and the Palacio de Valle - an architectural jewel which was originally a private residence of a wealthy sugar baron.
-After lunch, we will have a chance to visit a Casa de Abuelos (seniors center) where members organize around cultural activities, eco-excursions, and are provided with medical attention and nutritious meals.
+After lunch, we will have a chance to visit a Casa de Abuelos (seniors center) where members organize around cultural activities, eco-excursions and are provided with medical attention and nutritious meals.

 Day 7: Colonial Trinidad (UNESCO)

 This morning we make our way to the charming town of Trinidad, Cuba's best-preserved colonial architecture and an UNESCO World Heritage Site.
 In the early 19th century, French settlers fleeing a slave revolt in Haiti arrived and cultivated sugar cane, bringing wealth to the region.
 The town has changed very little over the last 150 years and UNESCO has restored many of its French colonial buildings.
 Trinidad is a small, relaxed place where you can see Cuban cowboys riding their horses in the streets.

 Day 8: Afro Cuban Religion and Arts

-This morning we visit the house of Santero in Trinidad where we shall learn more about the Santeria religion.
-We then have an opportunity to learn Cuban Percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
+This morning we have an opportunity to learn Cuban Percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
 After working up an appetite, we enjoy our lunch in town.
 This afternoon you can decide if you would like to explore the markets or return to the beach.